jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/CSS cheat sheet.md

         /* this won't equal .foo__bar! */
     }

-    /* but you can do this, as long as the type selector comes first (but note the caveat about type selectors above) */ div& {
+    /* but you can do this, as long as the type selector comes first (but note the caveat about browser support) */ div& {
         /* div.foo */
     }